How to Transform an Outdated 1970’s Kitchen!

 We planked the entire kitchen and breakfast room ceiling, using lightweight tongue and groove planks, then pickled them with Minwax pickling stain.

-The round brick floor in the breakfast room is original to the house.
+The round brick floor in the breakfast room was original to the house and it’s one of my favorite features.

 We salvaged the original island, added trim and legs underneath, then painted it in Sherwin Williams Pussywillow.